-I'm Paige, a late 20's girl residing in the rolling hills of Northumberland.
+I'm Paige, a nature lover residing in the rolling hills of Northumberland.

 I’m a yoga teacher, massage therapist and ayurvedic consultant by trade and have been working in the wellbeing industry since 2017.